 Rick’s many books include The American Woodland Garden: Capturing the Spirit of the Deciduous Forest; The Encyclopedia of Grasses for Livable Landscapes; The Wild Garden: Expanded Edition; The Living Landscape: Designing for Beauty and Biodiversity in the Home Garden, co-authored with Doug Tallamy; and Gardens of the High Line: Elevating the Nature of Modern Landscapes, co-authored with Piet Oudolf.
 He also teaches and lectures internationally on sustainable landscape design, planning, and conservation, and the ethical underpinnings of all of these.
 On the broad topic of livable landscapes, Rick has addressed audiences in the United States, Canada, England, Ireland, Japan, South Africa, Australia, New Zealand, and Chile.

 In his segment on drawing inspiration from West Virginia’s wild and wonderful places, Rick will feature many photographs of West Virginia flora.
-After a break, he will deliver a design lecture on the gardens he and his wife nurture.
+After a break, he will deliver a design lecture on the landscapes created based on the wild spaces around the world that he has photographed.
 A tech-savvy speaker, Rick can access anything from his own archives and online during his presentation to address audience members’ specific questions.